ziapeltagames/six-winters/docs/DESIGN.md

 ## Mission Length

 The number of cards, timers, and timers that can be burned have a large impact on the length of a mission.
 Following are some sample average turns based on those decisions.
+Listed are the number of timers out of the number of cards, along with the number of timers that could be burned.
+Additionally listed is the distribution of how many encounters are taken on a turn.
+Empty refers to the percentage of time the stage ends due to running out of cards.

 * Timers 10 / 20 ( 6 burn ) [0, 1, 1, 1, 2, 2, 2, 2, 2, 3]
     * stage:  0  turns:  5.56  diff:  5.56  stdev:  1.59